Cambridge Net Zero Action Plan

 Action 2.2 Progress

-While still on track, over the past fiscal year activity for this action slowed down.
-In FY23, City staff finished working with a consultant team to establish the reporting framework and developed educational materials to enable for the reporting of embodied emissions as laid out in the zoning amendment.
-These materials were released and given an initial pilot period where additional feedback was collected.
+Considering that the activities following the adoption of regulations included setting embodied emissions baselines and designing reduction targets this action is considered to be delayed.
+In FY23, that City staff finished working with a consultant team to establish the reporting framework and developed educational materials to enable the reporting of embodied emissions as laid out in the zoning amendment.

 Image provided by the Carbon Leadership Forum from the Embodied Carbon Policy Toolkit: https://carbonleadershipforum.org/clf-policy-toolkit/